 The Dangers of Bones for Dogs

-- Oral injuries – The sharp edges of bones can cut your dog’s gums, tongue, and other oral mucous membranes.
-Not only is this painful for your dog, it can also get pretty messy.
+- Oral injuries: The sharp edges of bones can cut your dog’s gums, tongue, and other oral mucous membranes.
+Not only is this painful for your dog, but it can also get pretty messy.
 Bones can also get stuck in the mouth, particularly between the molars of the lower jaw.